-Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer?
+Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, muscle pain, tiredness) to the employer?

 Yes, but this is a significant intrusion on privacy in a sensitive area.
 For reasons of proportionality at least the following precautions should be taken: